-Districts with less than eight teachers are eligible for an apportionment computed by applying the Selected State Sharing Ratio (as defined in section 3602) to an adjusted Approved Operating Expense (AOE) and approved transportation expenses.
+Districts with less than eight teachers are eligible for an apportionment computed by applying the Selected State Sharing Ratio (as defined in section 3602) to an adjusted Approved Operating Expense (AOE) and approved transportation expenditures.

 - 1. AOE is computed the same way as for districts with eight or more teachers.
-However, for this apportionment, approved operating expenses are limited to: - a) \$4,500 multiplied by the lesser of the number of full-time teachers employed during the base year or seven plus b) Selected Weighted Average Daily Attendance (WADA) X [\$60 + (Selected WADA X \$0.90.)]
+However, for this apportionment, approved operating expenditures are limited to: - a) \$4,500 multiplied by the lesser of the number of full-time teachers employed during the plus b) Selected Weighted Average Daily Attendance (WADA) X [\$60 + (Selected WADA X \$0.90.)]